chargehound/chargehound-slate/source/includes/_integration.md

 Once you have all your evidence properly formatted, use the [submit endpoint](#submitting-a-dispute) to submit a dispute.
 The submit endpoint adds the template and evidence fields to a dispute just like the [update endpoint](#updating-a-dispute), and it also submits the evidence to be reviewed.
 If you get a `400` response code or `ChargehoundBadRequestError` after a submit or update it is probably because one of the evidence fields is not properly formatted.
 When you get a `201` response code the dispute was successfully submitted and you are done.

-## Metadata and Custom Fields
+## Metadata and custom fields

-If you connected a Stripe account, Chargehound can automatically collect data from your metadata fields.
-If you connected a Braintree account, Chargehound can automaticaly collect data from your custom fields.
-On the Processors tab of your team settings page [here](https://www.chargehound.com/dashboard/settings#metadata-settings) you can define the whitelist of the fields that you would like to automatically collect.
+Chargehound tries to automatically collect standard information from your payment processor when a dispute is created.
+You can also define a whitelist of custom fields and metadata fields that you would like to automatically collect on the processors tab of your team settings page [here](https://www.chargehound.com/dashboard/settings#metadata-settings).
 These fields will be automatically copied to the evidence fields of your disputes when they are created in Chargehound.

+For example, if you add an "order_id" to your Stripe Charges with metadata fields, you could easily access that ID in the fields of the disputes created in Chargehound.
+You could use the ID to find more relevant evidence data in your system, and/or use the ID in your templates.

+### Stripe metadata

+If you connected a Stripe account, Chargehound can automatically collect data from your `Charge`, `Customer`, or `Subscription` metadata fields.

+### Braintree custom fields

+If you connected a Braintree account, Chargehound can automaticaly collect data from your `Transaction` or `Customer` custom fields.
+Your Braintree custom fields should be "Store-and-pass-back" fields, and the field name given to Chargehound should be the API name.

 ## Queue settings

-When you submit a dispute, you can set the `queue` flag to true so that the dispute is not submitted immediately, but will be submitted before the due date.
+When you submit a dispute, you can set the `queue` flag to true so that the dispute is not submitted immediately.
 This gives your team time to review the evidence while being assured that every dispute will be addressed.
-You can configure when queued disputes will be submitted on the Workflow your team settings page [here](https://www.chargehound.com/dashboard/settings/workflow#queue-settings).
+You can configure when queued disputes will be submitted on the workflow tab of your team settings page [here](https://www.chargehound.com/dashboard/settings/workflow#queue-settings).
 Queued disputes will always be submitted before the due date.

 ## Setting up webhooks